Hunter-Wrynn/Hunter-Wrynn.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2024.11* President's Scholarship (top 1%) in Southeast University
-- *2023.11* Zhishan Elite Scholarship in Southeast University
+- *2023.11* Zhishan Scholarship in Southeast University
 - *2023.09* Suzhou Industrial Scholarship in Southeast University
 - *2023.06* Merit Student in Southeast University.
 - *2022.11* Zhishan Scholarship in Southeast University